Key Takeaways

 Since level term premiums stay the same for the duration of coverage, you'll know exactly how much you'll pay each time.
 That can be a big help when budgeting your expenses.

-How to Customize Your Level Term Life Insurance Policy
+How To Customize Your Level Term Life Insurance Policy

 Level term coverage also has some flexibility, allowing you to customize your policy with additional features.
 These often come in the form of riders.
-A life insurance rider can add optional coverage features to your policy that your standard policy doesn't cover, usually for a supplemental cost.
+A rider can add optional coverage features to your policy that your standard policy doesn't cover, usually for a supplemental cost.

 Here are some riders and features you may be able to add to your level term policy: